pookjw/SidecarPatcher/README.md

 - To check SIP is disabled: `csrutil status`

-4. Download the latest release from [here](https://github.com/pookjw/SidecarPatcher/releases) and unzip it.

-- If you download using Chrome, it will warn you by notifying that file may dangerous.
-It's not a virus, but this script modifies the system so it thinks that the script is dangerous.

-5. Open **Terminal** application and Excute `chmod +x /path/to/SidecarPatcher` and `sudo /path/to/SidecarPatcher`.

-- `/path/to/SidecarPatcher` refers to the location of `SidecarPatcher` like `/Users/pook/Downloads/SidecarPatcher`.
-If you don't know what it is, just Drag & Drop a `SidecarPatcher` to the Terminal.
-It will automatically fill it.
+4. Open **Terminal** application and Clone this repository by running this command: `git clone https://github.com/pookjw/SidecarPatcher`

+5. Run main.swift: `sudo swift SidecarPatcher/main.swift`

 - You will need to enter your macOS password.

+- Ignore **warning**.
+If you encounter error and you don't know how to fix, upload a log to [Issue](https://github.com/pookjw/SidecarPatcher/issues).
+(I can't reply all issues because I don't know all.)

 - This script will not patch again if you already patched your system until you revert to the original SidecarCore.